EbonyTaj/CS-250-Portfolio/README.md

 ## Portfolio Artifact Submission – CS-250

 ### Sprint Review & Retrospective
 The **Sprint Review & Retrospective** reflects on how Agile and Scrum practices were applied during the SNHU Travel project.
 This report covers roles, user stories, communication strategies, handling interruptions, and evaluating the Agile process.
-It shows how Agile allowed us to adapt quickly to changes (like adding a currency converter mid-sprint) and how tools such as Jira, Confluence, and Slack supported collaboration:contentReference[oaicite:0]{index=0}.
+It shows how Agile allowed us to adapt quickly to changes (like adding a currency converter mid-sprint) … and how tools such as Jira, Confluence, and Slack supported collaboration.

 *File included in this repo:* `CS 250 Final Project_EbAnderson.docx`

 ---

 ### Artifact: Scrum Agile Pilot Presentation
 The **Scrum Agile Pilot Presentation** visually summarizes the SNHU Travel Agile pilot project.
 It walks through Agile phases, compares Waterfall vs Agile, and highlights lessons learned.
-This presentation complements the written retrospective by showing how Agile helped streamline work and deliver value:contentReference[oaicite:1]{index=1}.
+This presentation complements the written retrospective … by showing how Agile helped streamline work and deliver value.

 *File included in this repo:* `Scrum Agile Pilot Presentation_EbAnderson.pptx`